Educating well-rounded, resilient children who are always prepared to try, and try again, is St Mary's Primary School's evidence of success.

 Early intervention is provided for children who have difficulty in acquiring the skills of language and mathematics, individually and through special group programs.
 Individual Education Programs and a variety of specialised programs are used to support and monitor students with learning difficulties.

 Ongoing support for students with Additional Needs is provided by a well coordinated team of Classroom Teachers, Classroom Learning Support Teacher, Principal and Classroom Support Assistants who work with the Catholic Education Office and visiting consultants, such as Speech Pathologists, Occupational and Physiotherapists, to ensure that all students are given the best possible environment in which to achieve their potential.

 Enrichment is programmed for students especially in key learning areas of Maths and English.

-A specialist Music Teacher teaches music in each class one day a week.
-Through a wide range of musical experiences the children are introduced to a balanced program focusing on listening, performing, and organising sound.
-The children in Years 5 and 6 also learn to play the recorder.
-All children are involved in liturgical singing and have an opportunity to perform at assemblies and the annual school concert.
+All children are involved in liturgical singing and have an opportunity to perform at assemblies and the annual school concerts.
 All students in Years 1-6 are encouraged to join the Infants, Junior or Senior School Choir.
 Our choirs perform at Eisteddfods, school assemblies and at the local nursing home and retirement village.

 Opportunities for private music tuition is available with visiting music teachers are on a weekly basis for piano, guitar, keyboard, ukulele and singing.